capaldo/cernAHK/README.md

 ### Requirements
 * the main screen (aka launchpoint) needs to be set at 75%, otherwise, many of the commands on that screen may not work
+* the main screen toolbar must be set by unchecking all options under View > Toolbar > Navigation Toolbar and enabling the "Patient Toolbar" under View > Toolbar >
 * all code listed below that is labeled REQUIRED
 * knowledge on how to edit Autohotkey (use google)